 |U19 (U17-U19)||2001-2003||10th grade, 11th grade & 12th grade|

 Please note that in the case of the two grade level teams U10-U19, teams will be formed with an even number of lower grade and higher grade players.
 For example, in U10, Mustang will place an equal number of 2nd graders with an equal number of 3rd graders to the best of our ability in order to ensure competitive equity.

-2. School Attended: Mustang will make every attempt to place players with their classmates.
+2. School Attending: Mustang will make every attempt to place players with their classmates.
 That said, the need for competitive equity may outweigh classmates playing together.
-If there are 20 players from one school, we cannot fit all of the onto one team so every effort will be made to provide a fair and balanced approach to creating the teams with as many classmates as possible while balancing the older and younger grade levels for the teams.
+If there are 20 players from one school, we cannot fit all of the players onto one team so every effort will be made to provide a fair and balanced approach to creating the teams with as many classmates as possible, while balancing the older and younger grade levels for the teams.

 3. Neighborhood Zone: In an effort to keep friends playing together at the recreational level, we use the neighborhood areas to form teams.
 Every effort will be made to keep players from the same neighborhoods playing together.
 In the cases where there are too many players for one neighborhood to be on one team, the above guidelines will be used to ensure competitive equity and balance while trying to keep as many classmates and friends together on teams.
 The need for competitive equity will continue to be the guiding factor in team formation.

 4. Player Ranking: Players will be ranked through an evaluation process into three categories.
 1, 2 and 3.
 This is completed by professional staff and previous coaches/trainers.
 These rankings will also be used in balancing out the team formation process.
 This is to ensure competitive equity in the makeup of all teams.